git-mirror/wordpress-akismet/readme.txt

 Upload the Akismet plugin to your blog, Activate it, then enter your [WordPress.com API key](http://wordpress.com/api-keys/).

 1, 2, 3: You're done!

+== Changelog ==

+= 2.2.5 =

+* Include a new Server Connectivity diagnostic check, to detect problems caused by firewalls

+= 2.2.4 =

+* Fixed a key problem affecting the stats feature in WordPress MU
+* Provide additional blog information in Akismet API calls